fehho/RealmShark/README.md

 5. If it still doesn't fix the problem follow a youtube guide to install a Loopback Adapter [here](https://www.youtube.com/watch?v=N3Ido5VEkNE).

 If any other problem shows up.
 Please report them in the issues tracker found [here](https://github.com/X-com/RealmShark/issues) to have it resolved.
 Make sure to include any console outputs, version of java installed (type "java -v" in console to get the version), windows version and other reproduction steps.

+Linux troubleshooting guide:

+- I get java.nio.file.NoSuchFileException
+  - The sniffer expects your game install to be in a specific location and dies if it isn't.
+Symlink the real location to the expected location.

+- I get pcap.spi.exception.error.PermissionDeniedException
+  - Change your system configuration so that the sniffer is allowed to listen to tcp socket 2050 or run the sniffer with root.

 ## Building from source!